 You Don’t Know Until You Try

 Every sport is evolving.
 Game plans, player positions and rules are constantly changing in all sports.
-By developing skills across all areas of the game your child will be prepared to evolve with the game and feel comfortable no matter what position the coach asks them to play.
+Your child will evolve with the game if they develop skills across all areas of the game.
+This will ensure they feel comfortable no matter what position the coach asks them to play.

 As you can see it’s hugely important that your child gets to learn and develop their skills in all positions and have an equal opportunity to participate in every game.
 Because, after all, it’s about enjoyment and improving their own game, and becoming fit and healthy, not just winning or comparing themselves to other players in the team.

 A perfect solution to this is to try professionally run sports camps that run over the school holidays and allow kids to try a range of different sports and learn all the skills and positions without the pressure of real competition.